A Common Origin for the QCD Axion and Sterile Neutrinos from $SU(5)$ Strong Dynamics: Axion Dark Matter

 The physical domain of the axion field is $a/f_a \in [0,{2\pi|\mathcal{N}|})$, with the anomaly coefficient $\mathcal{N}=-2$ and $\mathcal{N}=-6$ for the $\mathbf{R}_\psi = \mathbf{3} \oplus \overline{\mathbf{3}}$ and $\mathbf{R}_\psi = \mathbf{8}$ models, respectively (see \cref{app:QCDanom}).
 Therefore, the number of degenerate minima of the QCD potential in the physical domain, which is equivalent to the number of domain walls, is

 Since $N_{\rm DW}>1$, explicit violation of the discrete PQ symmetry, which would allow domain walls to decay, is required if the post-inflationary scenario is to be viable.
-In principle, such a ``bias'' potential which lifts the vacuum degeneracy could simply arise from Planck-suppressed, higher-dimension operators that explicitly violate the PQ symmetry, as considered in \eqref{eq:dim6-1}-\eqref{eq:dim6-4} or of higher dimension.
+In principle, such a ``bias'' potential~\cite{Sikivie:1982qv} which lifts the vacuum degeneracy could simply arise from Planck-suppressed, higher-dimension operators that explicitly violate the PQ symmetry, as considered in \eqref{eq:dim6-1}-\eqref{eq:dim6-4} or of higher dimension.
 For instance, 6 fermion, dimension-9 terms reduce the domain wall number in the octet model to $N_{\rm DW}=2$.
 However, going beyond 6-fermion terms does not reduce the domain wall number further and therefore a new source of breaking would be required to lift the remaining degeneracy.
 This may arise, for example, if $SU(3)_c$ is embedded in a larger gauge group, such as recently considered in Ref.~\cite{Cordova:2023her}.

 Assuming such a bias potential, the decays of cosmic strings and domain walls contribute to the axion dark matter density.
 With the present state-of-the-art calculations (see e.g. Refs.~\cite{Gorghetto:2020qws,Buschmann:2021sdq} for the case of axion strings and Ref.~\cite{Gorghetto:2022ikz} for $N_{\rm DW}>1$), there remains significant uncertainty in the quantitative estimation of the axion abundance from the decay of topological defects, which can dominate over the misalignment contribution.
-Therefore, the lower bound on $f_a$ arising from the dark matter relic density in the pre-inflationary scenario could be significantly relaxed in the post-inflationary scenario.
+Therefore, the lower bound on $f_a$ arising from the dark matter relic density in the pre-inflationary scenario (in \cref{fadmpreferred}) could be significantly relaxed in the post-inflationary scenario.
+In fact, a robust upper bound of $f_a\lesssim 5.4\times 10^8$ GeV~ (or $m_a\gtrsim 11$ meV)~\cite{Beyer:2022ywc}, can be derived on obtaining the required axion relic abundance from domain wall decay.